AlanTheKnight/school-diary/README.md

 ### Adding settings file

-Create a file called `settings.ini` in root directory of project (the same where `manage.py` is located).
+Create a file called `settings.ini` in the root directory of the project (the same where `manage.py` is located) with the following content:

 ```ini
 [Settings]